michaelosei/Breat-Cancer-Prediction/README.md

 # Breast-Cancer-Wisconsin-Diagnostic-DataSet-Prediction

+## Problem
-Problem: Breast cancer is a disease in which cells in the breast grow out of control.
+Breast cancer is a disease in which cells in the breast grow out of control.
 It is malignant cell growth in the breast.
 The purpose of this research is to create a machine learning model that can identify whether if a tumor in the breast is considered as Malignant or benign.
 Malignant tumor means the mass is cancerous and Benigh means the tumor is not dangerous.

+## Data Collection
 I collected 569 rows of data from the wisconsin breast cancer diagnostic data set to train and predict if a new patience will be considered as Malignant or Benign based on the below independent variables
+### Varibles
 1) ID number
 2) Diagnosis (M = malignant, B = benign)
 -3-32.Ten real-valued features are computed for each cell nucleus: